General Foundations of Algebra

 Represent Problem-Solving Situations Using Symbols

-By using strategic interventions, teachers can get students to represent the situation using symbols.
+By offering strategic feedback, teachers can assist students to represent the situation using symbols.

 Examples

-At the Mega Fitness Center: s = 2 × c + 25, where s is the amount spend and c is the number of classes.
+At the Mega Fitness Centre: s = 2 × c + 25, where s is the amount spent and c is the number of classes.

-At the Extra Fitness Center : s = 5 × c + 4, where s is the amount spent and c is the number of classes.
+At the Extra Fitness Centre: s = 5 × c + 4, where s is the amount spent and c is the number of classes.

-Source : Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
 20-27.

-Teachers remain the linchpin of the development of algebraic thinking in the classroom.
-The teacher's role is not defined solely by the choice of tasks, but also by their interventions, which aim to encourage students to go beyond arithmetic reasoning and to access a symbolic way of thinking.
+Teachers are vital in the development of algebraic thinking in the classroom.
+The teacher's role is not defined solely by the choice of tasks, but also by their teaching moves, which aim to encourage students to go beyond arithmetic reasoning and to access a symbolic way of thinking.
 Doing mathematics thus takes on its full meaning.

 To do this, the teacher can: